Tips For Passengers Going on an Ocean Cruise

 - The Jones Act protects most cruise ship employees, and especially those who live and work aboard the ship.

 Under Jones, injured employees seamen become entitled to medical expenses.
 During convalesce and rehabilitation, living expenses are included.

 What are the Relevant Jurisdiction Terms and Laws?

 Many foreign cruise line registrations are in other countries; as such, they fly the flag of that foreign country and abide by their laws.
 This registration means these laws could apply to incidences that occur on the cruise ship.
 When a cruise ship leaves a U.S. port, the laws of the state it departed from apply, as well as U.S. federal laws.
 International treaties may also apply to incidents that occur aboard ship.

-One of these may be maritime jurisdiction, under 18 U.S. Code Section 7.
-So a criminal offense committed by or against a United States citizen happens outside the jurisdiction of any other country, U.S. law applies.
-And this same scheme applies with foreign vessels connected with a U.S. departure and arrival port.
+One of these may be maritime jurisdiction under 18 U.S. Code Section 7.
+So when a criminal offense committed by or against a United States citizen happens outside the country, U.S. law still applies.
+And this same scheme uses foreign vessels connected with a U.S. departure and arrival port.

 California law enforcement and federal law enforcement have particular maritime jurisdiction over certain offenses at sea.
 But a residency rule applies if the suspect was a California resident while aboard.

 When over half of the passengers boarding a California departing port, some jurisdiction remains.
 The same goes when the crime might have a 'substantial effect" within the state of California.
 Learn more at 633 West 5th Street #2890 Los Angeles, CA 90071.
 (213) 596-9642.
 Understanding cruise law is of vital importance for anyone who cares about their safe passage at sea.